LukeDuhe/Java-Blackjack/README.md

 ---
 This game follows the general rules of single-deck Blackjack with one player and one dealer.

 At the start of each round the Dealer and the Player are both dealt two cards.
-Only one of the dealer's cards is dealt faceup, allowing the Player to assess their odds of beating the Dealer's hand.
+Only one of the dealer's cards is dealt face-up, allowing the Player to assess their odds of beating the Dealer's hand.

 If the player is dealt 21 right away, they get Blackjack!
 But the round can still end in a draw if the dealer was also dealt a Blackjack.